 If that last analogy can make listening to Reconnect sound like some diabolical exercise in self-harm, well, it's definitely a release perfect for those listeners into the more extreme side of the sonic spectrum.
 Kicking the B side off with another ominous interlude of droning drums, the familiarly vexing drum pattern that underwrites "Denounce Everything" serve as something of a Trojan Horse for the real violence is taking place in the high-end where the clunky rhythmic interplay is brought to a near-standstill by one of the more ghastly tones I've heard on a record in some time, caught in between a dying animal's death song and the sound of a thousand corpses burning.
 The idea of spiritual exegesis through rhythmic and harmonic nihilism comes into even clearer perspective on "Transmutation, Redemption, Forgiveness," the beat an expanded extension of the previous track's machine drum pummeling but this time given a topline of a person partaking in what's either a super cathartic primal scream session or the audio of a snuff film.
 Having seemingly placed the producer in a more placid, spiritual state of mind, penultimate composition "Being, Not Object" captures it's title's sense of soulful unification in a way that's tough to even describe, the beats and tones becoming one in a beautiful, dense orgy of sound and rhythm...which goes some way to describe the appeal and repulsion inherent in Reconnect.
 While I can only make assumptions about Eomac's religious upbringing, I personally hear plenty of catharsis-through-self-flagellationat work over the album's brief but harrowing thirty minutes.
 Closing paean "Earth and Sky" furthers the sense of mind and body synthesis as a disembodied siren song guides the listener towards a fate they've already accepted, or perhaps simply endured.
 Then again, to endure the absurdity of existence is perhaps the most devilish thing of all that we each must suffer with dignity.
 Reconnect is the soundtrack to working through all the other (meta)physical bullshit.

 The digital sounds and percussion that slowly overtake the last third of "Transit Valley" come to the immediate forefront of the mix on the percolating percussion of "Vantranq."
-Similar to the opening of "Transit Valley," sixteenth and thirty-second notes whir about in seeming cacophony before one's ears begin to discern a pattern and follow the logic of the beat as the diminutive pops and plonks are soon augmented by a thunderous rolling uproar of drums.
-This is short-lived however as the track's middle section sees the beats submerged beneath a wave of digital effects before the two atonal elements coalesce into a glorious crescendo whose sheer force threatens to derail the whole mess.
+Similar to the opening of "Transit Valley," sixteenth and thirty-second notes whir so as to appear almost aleatoric before one's ears begin to discern a pattern and follow the logic of the beat, the diminutive pops and plonks soon augmented by a thunderous rolling uproar of drums.
+This is short-lived when the track's middle section sees the beats submerged beneath a wave of digital effects, the two atonal elements coalescing into a glorious crescendo whose sheer force threatens to derail the whole event.

-The opening post-techstep rhythm of "Exit Lane" presents the listener with a certain degree of infinitesimal negative space through which a whirring noise bores open enough of a portal for a decidedly unfriendly melody, that sounds like it's being played on a rotary dial-up modem, comes stumbling forth to create a disorienting but effective combined force that can give the listener a headrush on first listen.
-The assembled melodies and rhythms gain any type of 'catchiness' through their own comprehensibility, which fades as fast as it arises.
+The opening post-techstep rhythm of "Exit Lane" presents the listener with a certain degree of infinitesimal negative space.
+A whirring noise bores open enough of a portal for a decidedly uncharismatic melody transmitted via a jacked rotary dial-up modem, which comes stumbling forward in a disorienting but effective manner that can give the listener a headrush on first listen.
+The assembled melodies and rhythms frequently masquerade as comprehensible, suggesting an instinctual naivete undergirding the Ghery-like facade.

 EP closer "Exorhythm" presents another left turn as the listener is confronted with layering beds of synthetic textures, tones, and vibrations until obtaining a level of mass implodes into a martial and unsettlingly conventional beat.
 Coghill doesn't let things stay simple for long as the space between the trustworthy eighth-notes is transformed into a hyperactive bouncy castle that's achieved zero-G's and all the kids have evacuated the birthday cake.
-The resonance from the 4X4 rhythmic backbone starts to congeal into a shadow of a tonecluster that's shattered like a piñata, letting fly all the microscopic polyrhythmic candy your ears can handle.
-It's an odd release, sitting somewhere between the type of underwhelming 'experimental' album great drummers invariably release and the rhythmic maximalism (and familiarity) of Reconnect, but done with its own brand of restraint that keeps the entirety of Uncanny Valley as compelling a listen as it is downright confounding.
+The resonance from the 4X4 rhythmic backbone starts to congeal into a shadow of a tone-cluster that's shattered like a piñata, letting fly all the microscopic polyrhythmic candy your ears can handle.
+It’s an odd release, done with a peculiar degree ofrestraint that makes the entirety of Uncanny Valley as intuitive as it is confounding.